Uncertainty quantification for sparse spectral variational approximations in Gaussian process regression: Contraction rates

 We assume that the data are generated according to some true $f_0 \in L^2(\calX,\mu)$.
 Let us denote by $\P_0$ the measure on $\calX^n \times \mathbb R^n$ under which $(\bs x,\bs y)$ satisfies \eqref{e:model} with $f=f_0$.
 First, we consider the variational posterior mean $\fmv$ as an estimator of $f_0$.
 The next lemma decomposes the mean squared error of the estimator $\fmv$ into squared bias and variance terms of the estimator $\fmv$ under $\P_0$.
-The bias term consists of two parts.
+The bias term $B_n$ consists of two parts.
 The first part is accounting for the estimation error in the subspace $\bb H_m$, while the second term equals the squared norm of the orthogonal projection of $f_0$ onto the orthogonal complement $\bb H_m^\perp$ of $\bb H_m$ in $L^2(\calX,\mu)$.
+The other term $W_n$ is the variance term.
 The proof of the lemma is deferred to Section \ref{sec:proof:loss}.

 \begin{lemma} Define

 Let $m = m_n$ be such that $m^2n^{-1} \log n \to 0$ as $n\to\infty$.
 Then for any bounded $f_0 \in L^2(\calX,\mu)$,

 where